lm3nitro/Projects/Penetration Testing/Password Cracking/Hydra.md

+# Hydra

-Hydra is a brute-forcing tool that helps penetration testers and ethical hackers crack the passwords of network services.
+Hydra is a brute-forcing tool that helps penetration testers and ethical hackers crack passwords of different network services.
 Hydra can perform rapid dictionary attacks against more than 50 protocols.
-This includes telnet, FTP, HTTP, HTTPS, SMB, databases, and several other services.
+This includes telnet, FTP, HTTP, HTTPS, SMB, databases, and other services.

 ![Pasted image 20240425102445](https://github.com/lm3nitro/Projects/assets/55665256/09f19037-82c2-4b5f-902f-7f006f8bac69)

-A brute force attack is a hacking method that uses trial and error to crack passwords, login credentials, and encryption keys.
+A brute force attack is a hacking method that uses trial and error u crack passwords, login credentials, and encryption keys.
 It is a simple yet reliable tactic for gaining unauthorized access to individual accounts and organizations’ systems and networks.
-The hacker tries multiple usernames and passwords, often using a computer to test a wide range of combinations, until they find the correct login information.
+When using the brute force method, the adversary tries multiple usernames and passwords, often using a computer to test a wide range of combinations, until they find the correct login information.

+###
 # Installation:

 Install Hydra  through Default Repository: